chadblack/history580/_posts/2013-09-06-manovich-reflections-tn-saint.md

 published: true
 layout: post
 title: "Manovich Reflections: TN Saint"
+author: gallagherheroes
 ---

 With the rapid rise of the digital era and computer technology many people neglect to place this development within history.
 It is therefore not strange that Lev Manovich created the Language of New Media, not only to divide the old and new media but also to show the significance and resemblance in history.
 He does this by using many different examples such as photos, cinema and other art forms.

 	The introduction of this book makes perfectly clear what Manovich’s purpose of this book is: “I analyze the language of new media by placing it within the history of modern visual and media cultures.“ (Manovich, 2001, pg.
 34).
 He furthermore explains that to achieve this he will delve deeper into different areas of new visual media and draw upon histories of art, photography and cinema.
 To do this he will “draw his theoretical frameworks from both the humanities and the sciences, utilizing art history, literary theory, media studies, social theory, and computer science.”
 (Manovich, 2001, pg.
 35).